 In her native Peru, Maribel founded Patrimonio Peru, a not-for-profit organization that received grants for the documentation and preservation of Colonial vernacular architecture in rural Peru from the Getty Foundation and the World Monuments Fund.
 Maribel has worked with conservation projects including 40 colonial churches in the Oyon Valley and the Iglesia de Nuestra Sra de Guadalupe in Pacasmayo, Trujillo.
 She has also participated in several Terra International Conferences and is currently a member of the Board of Directors of the International Scientific Committee of Earthen Architectural Heritage (ISEAH) a Committee of ICOMOS international.

-Current advisors: Carla Guerrón Montero (ANTH), Vicki Cassman (ARTC), Jon Cox (ART), Jessica Horton (ARTH), Peter Roe (ANTH), Lyndsay Naylor (GEOG) and Paul Jackson (GEOG).
+Current advisors: Carla Guerrón-Montero (ANTH), Vicki Cassman (ARTC), Jessica Horton (ARTH), Peter Roe (ANTH), Lindsay Naylor (GEOG) and Paul Jackson (GEOG).

 TOPIC: Preservation of Indigenous Cultural Landscapes

 The focus of my dissertation is the preservation of Indigenous Landscapes in the Rainforest of Peru.
 My research will comprise the documentation of a specific area in the Peruvian Amazon to identify both the tangible and intangible material culture of the members of the Esa’Eja indigenous community.
 My plan is to categorize the main preservation challenges and develop options to protect their endangered culture.
 I will address preservation practices from an interdisciplinary point of view, involving professionals from the fields of anthropology, tourism, geopolitics, and environmental and public policy.